Sajjon/SwiftArrayArithmetic/README.md

 ```

 ## What?
-This project makes it super convenience to apply addition, subtraction or what ever function you would like to arrays containting `Int`, `Float`, `Double` or your own types!
+This project makes it convenient to apply addition, subtraction or what ever function you would like to arrays containting `Int`, `Float`, `Double` or your *own types*!

 ```swift
 let integers = [1, 2, 3, 4]